Does travel insurance cover trip cancellation?

 How much protection do I get with cancellation cover?

 The level of protection provided by cancellation cover can vary.
-Different policies offering different maximum claim amounts depending on the level of cover you chose.
+Different policies offer different maximum claim amounts depending on the level of cover you chose.

-You can save up to 44.36%* for single trip and 34.79%* for annual trip when choosing a £500 cancellation policy.
+You can save up to [data]% for single trip and [data]% for annual multi-trip insurance when choosing a £500 cancellation policy.
 However, it's important to choose a policy where the cancellation cover aligns with the total cost of your holiday.
 Policies available through MoneySuperMarket, for example, can offer anywhere from £500 to £10,000 in cancellation cover.

 When should I buy travel insurance?

 It's important to buy travel insurance as soon as you’ve booked your holiday.
-Buying cover then will mean you are covered for cancellation from the date specified in your policy.
+You are covered for cancellation from the date specified in your policy.

 How do I make an insurance claim for a cancelled holiday?

-If you need to claim, the process will typically require:
+If you need to claim, your travel insurance provider will usually want to see:

 Proof of bookings and cancellations, such as receipts or invoices